BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !boss("SEAPRINCE", "Beach Field")

 Take Heart will increase its Special Attack and Special Defense, making it hit very hard on both fields.
 The Phione are able come in and cover weaknesses and add to the amount of work you need to do at the end of this fight.
-It's a tough one made, tougher by the fact you aren't healed after the previous fight.

 I recommend lowering its other stats, namely Speed and potentially Defense.
 It has no way to recover or raise these, so if you're able to get off a Scary Face and a Screech you can probably just one-shot the rest of its health bars.